 A student has an Accessibility Plan available in Ventus.
 What is this and what do I do with it?

 Accessibility Plans are administered by Queen’s Student Accessibility Services (QSAS) for students with functional limitations or disabilities.
 These are available to teaching staff through Ventus.
 If a student has an Accessibility Plan in place, you have a legal duty to accommodate the student in your course.
 If you have questions about administering an Accessibility Plan, please contact the Accessibility Advisor listed on the Plan or see the Educator Rights and Responsibilities page on the Student Wellness Services website (under “Accessibility Services,” Faculty and Staff.)

 What if a request is verified beyond the end of the academic term?

 The role of the Academic Consideration team is to validate the duration and severity of a student’s circumstance.
 This can sometimes mean that a student’s request is validated beyond the end of the academic term.
 Professors should evaluate the student’s academic progress to determine which academic remedy would best assist the student:

 - In cases where a student has one outstanding requirement or has missed a small percentage of the course, the instructor may decide to grant an Incomplete (IN) grade (see “When should Instructors provide an Incomplete (IN) grade?” below for more information).

-- In the following cases, it may be more appropriate to counsel the student to submit an Academic Appeal to late drop the course.
+- In the following cases, it may be more appropriate to counsel the student to submit an Academic Petition to late drop the course.